uml-robotics/fetchit2019/README.md

 # FetchIt!

-Code and documentation for the competition.
+Code and documentation ran by the UMass Lowell team for the 2019  Fetchit competition.

 ## Get Started